-Gonzalo Hünicken is an intern at the O’Neill Institute.
+Gonzalo Hünicken was an intern at the O’Neill Institute.
 He has a degree in International Relations and is in his last year of law school at the National University of Córdoba, Argentina.

 He has done research on International Public Law and Human Rights Law, participating in several congresses, seminars and projects related to these fields of study.